Amos47/2400/Chapter1/Ch01_Basics.md

 [Interested?](https://hbr.org/2010/02/data-is-to-info-as-info-is-not)

-### Back to the Big Three
-With all the measurement issues behind us, we now need to carefully define what each of *data*, *information* and *knowledge* means in its own right.
+We need to carefully define what each of *data*, *information* and *knowledge* means in its own right.
 We can then examine the hierarchy that evolves when discussing these big three in the context of decision making.
 Oh yes, and *context* will be critical too.
 We will deal with that in some detail in Chapter 2.

 ### Data